Real4XoR/KawaiiCon-Box-CTF-2025/README.md

 # Overview

 A challenge box for KawaiiCon 2025.
-Solve the riddles
+Solve the riddles, get a prize.

 Overall cost: $XXX